bibendi/bibendi/README.md

 ## 👋 Hi there, I’m Misha Merkushin!

-I’m a passionate software developer with a strong focus on Ruby on Rails, infrastructure, and dev tooling.
-Over the years, I've had the opportunity to work on various exciting projects, create popular open-source gems, and share my knowledge through technical articles and tutorials.
+I’m a passionate software developer with a strong focus on Ruby and Golang, infrastructure, and dev tooling.
+Over the years, I've had the opportunity to work on various exciting projects, create popular open-source software, and share my knowledge through technical articles and tutorials.

 ---